fghaas/taiga-ansible/README.md

   (see [Backups](#backups) above).
 * `restore`: upload a backup tarball, and apply it on the remote system (see [Restore](#restore) above).
+* `offline`: only run those tasks that don’t require your target systems to have a working internet connection.
+This is primarily useful for working on a local, previously installed test system while traveling or otherwise disconnected.

+For example, if you wanted to run the whole playbook but skip all tasks that require connectivity, and also skip the automatic backups, you might run with `ansible-playbook taiga.yml --tags offline --skip-tags backup`.

 ## Limitations